Flash flood risk increasing for Houston tonight

-A Flash Flood Warning has been extended for Harris, Galveston and Chambers counties until 8:15 p.m.
+A Flash Flood Warning has been issued for Liberty and Chambers counties until 9:45 p.m.

 WATCH: Tornado touches down in Chambers County